Kumara Thirimadura

-Kumara Thirimadura (කුමාර තිරිමාදුර; born April 17, 1969) is an actor in Sri Lankan cinema, stage drama and television.
+Thirimadura Upula Kumara de Zoysa, popularly known as Kumara Thirimadura (කුමාර තිරිමාදුර; born April 17, 1969) is an actor in Sri Lankan cinema, stage drama and television.
 He is an actor, singer, filmmaker and journalist by profession.
 He is considered one of five actors who have dominated the Sri Lankan Stage by critics.

 Early career

 He was born on 17 April 1969, in Rawathawatta, Moratuwa as the sixth child of the family with seven siblings.
 His father Thirimadura Rantin de Silva worked in the Sri Lanka Ports Authority.
 His mother Jothimuni Malini Miureen Perera worked as a cashier in a restaurant.
 He has four elder sisters - Sandya, Udaya, Ramya, Soumya and one elder brother, Kosala, one younger sister Bhagya and one younger brother Chamila.
 His sister Sandya died in April 2022.
 Thirimadura is a past student of Prince of Wales College, Moratuwa.

 He won many awards at school level through many theatre works, which gave him boost to the career.
 But, before turning in to acting career, he worked 14 years as a journalist of Divaina Newspaper.
 His journalist career stood even after the acting, but he allocated full-time towards acting as his profession.
 Tissa Gunawardana was his first teacher in drama and theater.
 Thirimadura first appeared in Street theatres directed by Gamini Haththotuwegama, while he had his first stage play Sakalajana by Dhamma Jagoda.